NEW DISTRIBUTION CHALLENGES FOR AUTO AFTERMARKET

 In Europe, LDCs, which have emerged as a force in the last seven or so years, have a geographic service radius of 50 to 70 miles.
 They might serve multiple cities if they are clustered together.
 Millar says these entities are the key to providing the level of service that aftermarket customers demand.

-Aftermarket LDCs are following a pattern seen in the larger consumer-products arena, as e-commerce providers such as Amazon.com seek to fulfill Internet orders within a day or less.
+Aftermarket LDCs are following a pattern seen in the larger consumer-products arena, as e-commerce providers such as Amazon.com seek to fulfil Internet orders within a day or less.
 By locating key inventories close to major markets, they raise buyers’ expectations of near-instant gratification.
 That, of course, has always been a priority in the automotive repair world, where a delayed shipment can cause substantial inconvenience to the customer.

 The Role of Local Distribution Centres